You've stumbled upon the idea to build a candle business and now you're ready to take the next steps.

 I live in a small town (approximately 5000 people) so the manufacturing space wasn't available.
 My first space was a small restaurant.
 We stored fragrance in the former freezers and wax in the former deep fryers.

 If you are planning to start a candle business, the costs are relatively low.
 This, of course, depends on if you decide to start the business with lean expenses or bringing in a large team and spending more money.

-We’ve outlined two common scenarios for “pre-opening” costs of a candle business and outline the costs you should expect for each:
+We’ve outlined two common scenarios for “pre-opening” costs of starting a candle business and outline the costs you should expect for each:

 - The estimated maximum starting cost = $27,209